smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

     Azure AD Self-Service Password Reset (SSPR) and Azure AD Connect password writeback

-      - SSPR allows users to reset their password in a secure way using the some of the same methods they use for Azure AD Multi-Factor Authentication (there are a few additional options not available with MFA).
+      - SSPR allows users to reset their password in a secure way using some of the same methods they use for Azure AD Multi-Factor Authentication (there are a few additional options not available with MFA.
 Enabling SSPR requires selecting at least one of the following options for the authentication methods (it is recommended to choose two or more authentication methods so provide users with more flexibility):

            - Mobile app notification